Murder of Christa Worthington

 Christa Worthington (December 23, 1956 – January 6, 2002) was a United States fashion writer who worked for Women's Wear Daily, Cosmopolitan, ELLE, Harper's Bazaar, and The New York Times.
-She was also a co-author of several books on fashion and formerly dated Stan Stokowski, the oldest son of Gloria Vanderbilt and Leopold Stokowski.
+She was also a co-author of several books on fashion.

 Worthington was stabbed to death at her home in Truro, Massachusetts (on Cape Cod).
 Her body was found on January 6, 2002, with her two-year-old daughter, Ava, clinging to it.
 The child was unharmed.